 Bad breaths are actually very common.
 In fact, studies have shown that nearly 50% of the general population has halitosis (bad breaths) regularly.
 It is also common in babies less than two to three years.
 If your baby has bad breath, there might be many causes for it.
 Bad breath may be caused right from simple reasons like bacteria build up in the mouth, but also note that it may be a symptom of some serious underlying problem.
 You may want to try some home remedies before going to the doctor.
 Here are a few tips to deal with baby bad breath.

-Before getting into the remedies, let us first look into what may cause baby bad breath.
+Once you’ve had your gender reveal party and before getting into the remedies, let us first look into what may cause baby bad breath.

 Causes of Baby Bad Breath